Support Us Button Widget

 See for yourself

 If you’re up for a haunt, take a drive through the battlefield yourself.
-We recommend going on a gloomy day (how fitting that this Halloween is forecasted to be a cloudy one) and queuing up a perfect playlist — might we reccomend Coldplay’s “Green Eyes”?
+We recommend going on a gloomy day and queuing up a perfect playlist — might we recommend Coldplay’s “Green Eyes”?

 More from NOOGAtoday